ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends_tests.rst

             out=None,
         )

+* We use :code:`ivy_tf.valid_float_dtypes` to generate :code:`available_dtypes`, these are valid data types specifically for TensorFlow.
+* Torch accepts both Torch and Numpy datatypes so we create a :code:`tuple` of the two as :code:`available_dtypes`.

 **Round Up**

-This should have hopefully given you a good idea about implementing Ivy Frontend tests.
+These examples have hopefully given you a good understanding of Ivy Frontend Tests!

 If you're ever unsure of how best to proceed, please feel free to engage with the `ivy frontends discussion`_,